unicode-org/icu4x/utils/yoke/design_doc.md

 1. All data types that contain zero-copy data, even indirectly, need to carry a lifetime parameter
 2. Certain memory management techniques are hampered, like caching.

-The goal of Yoke is to allow the borrowing of data from self, so that we don't need lifetime parameters to track data ownership, and to enable reference-counted data that can be safely dropped from a cache.
+Yoke utilizes *lifetime erasure* to allow the borrowing of data from self.
+This means we don't need lifetime parameters to track data ownership, and that we can carry reference-counted data that can be safely dropped from a cache.

 ## Background